arielperez82/the-adaptive-alchemist/src/content/blog/the-core-principles-of-fluid-team-design.md

 ---
-title: "The Core Principles of Fluid Team Design"
+title: 'The Core Principles of Fluid Team Design'
 description: "Most organizations force a false choice: team stability OR execution speed.
 You can have both—here's the blueprint."
 pubDate: 2025-06-17
-heroImage: "/assets/dynamic-formation.jpeg"
+heroImage: '/assets/dynamic-formation.jpeg'
-readingTime: "10 min read"
+readingTime: '10 min read'
-tags: ["Organizational Design"]
+tags: ['Organizational Design']
 ---

 June 2022\.
 Split Software's Experimentation organization was stuck.
 Despite being responsible for features that drove the lion’s share of company revenue, our team of brilliant engineers and product managers was shipping at a crawl.
 Separate teams (product, product engineering, data engineering, data science) worked on related problems, cooperating but not collaborating, at least not effectively.
 Features that should have taken weeks were taking months.